Sp3aR007/Terraform-3-Tier-Project-AWS/README.md

     vpc_security_group_ids = [aws_security_group.database-sg.id]
   }
   ```
-* In the above code, you need to change the value of username & password
+* In the above code, you need to change the value of "username" & "password".
 * multi-az is set to true for the high availability

 **Step 10:- Create a file for outputs**